Skip to main content

 Understanding these components helps teachers align teaching strategies with learning goals and assessment practices, ensuring a cohesive educational experience.

-Curricula (plural of curriculum) can be categorized in various types based on their structure, focus, and delivery methods.
+Curricula (plural of curriculum) can be categorised in various types based on their structure, focus, and delivery methods.
 Here are the primary types of curricula:

 1. Formal Curriculum

-This is the officially sanctioned curriculum established by educational authorities.
-It includes all the subjects and courses offered by a school or educational institution, complete with specific objectives, content, instructional methods, and assessment procedures.
+This is the officially approved curriculum established by educational authorities (Textbook Boards/Curriculum Wings).
+It includes all the subjects and courses offered by a School/College/University or educational institution, complete with specific objectives, content, instructional methods, and assessment procedures.

 Features: